doug-martin/goqu/docs/selecting.md

 <a name="scan-val"></a>
 [`ScanVal`](http://godoc.org/github.com/doug-martin/goqu#SelectDataset.ScanVal)

-Scans a row of 1 column into a primitive value, returns false if a row wasnt found.
+Scans a row of 1 column into a primitive value, returns false if a row wasn't found.

 **Note** when using the dataset a `LIMIT` of 1 is automatically applied.
 ```go